You want smart political talk without the meltdowns?

 I want to go home.

-I don't know which road goes.
+I don't know which road to go.

 Man, this guy just makes you think with every song he puts out.

-Although I may I don't know how he transitions to an upbeat song, Linda.
+I don't know how he transitions to an upbeat song, Linda.

-Honestly, I don't I don't think that he should.
+I don't think that he should.

-You know, he has you know the cojones to say what nobody else is saying.
+You know, he has, you know, the cojones to say what nobody else is saying.

-He's singing songs that people can relate to, and millions of people from all walks of life, all shapes and sizes and colors are out there going, Yeah, I feel that.
+He's singing songs that people can relate to, and millions of people from all walks of life, all shapes and sizes and colors, are out there going, yeah, I feel that.

 My kids are afraid to go to school.